In How to Make Money from your Hobby or Passion? one of the mentioned possibilities is having your own website.

 Design, the look and feel of your website

 Even as a graphic designer I never assumed design was more important than readability or user experience.
 Design is accommodating.
-‘Beautiful’ is never the important issue.
+‘Beautiful’ is never an important issue.

 It doesn’t take much effort to take a look at a website and acknowledge the beauty of it.
 You usually can see and conclude that in the blink of an eye.

-However, to determine the usability, requires more effort.
-This tension between the beauty and usability of a website often allures us to pay more attention to a website’s beauty.
+However, determining the usability requires more effort.
+This tension between the beauty and usability of a website often allures us to pay more attention to a website’s attractiveness.

 Beautiful is not equivalent to effective, although a website can be both at the same time! ~Hannie Mommers